maniaplanet/documentation/maniascript/tuto/your-first-script.md

 `Version` is... well the version of your script, you can format it as you want.

-The `Settings` library allow you to create and use a number of parameters (fixed by you and used by the server owner) on your script like the duration of a round ou the number of kill to do to win.
+The `Settings` library allow you to create and use a number of parameters (fixed by you and used by the server owner) on your script like the duration of a round or the number of eliminatations to do to win.

 All `#Include` lines indicate that we want to load a library to the script.
 A library is a collection of functions/variables which contain script mode to do a specific task (like handling the message, manipulate the player scores/scoretable and more).
 You can also declare a custom library if you have made one and need it for your gamemode.